337th Infantry Regiment (United States): World War II

-It departed Hampton Roads Port of Embarkation aboard HMS Andes on 24 December 1943, landed in Casablanca, North Africa on 2 January 1944 and received amphibious warfare training at Port aux Poules.
+It departed Hampton Roads Port of Embarkation aboard HMS Andes on 24 December 1943, landed in Casablanca, French Morocco, on 2 January 1944 and received amphibious warfare training at Port aux Poules.
 It arrived in Naples, Italy on 27 March 1944.
 The 337th participated in the Rome-Arno, North Apennines, and the Po Valley campaigns in the Mediterranean Theater as part of the Italian Campaign.
 The regiment usually fought as a Regimental Combat Team with the addition of the 328th Field Artillery Battalion, Company A, 310th Engineer Battalion and Company A, 310th Medical Battalion attached.
-The regiment saw heavy combat attacking the German's Gustav and Gothic Lines as they moved north up the Italian Peninsula during Operation Diadem.
+It saw heavy combat attacking the German's Gustav and Gothic Lines as they moved north up the Italian Peninsula during Operation Diadem.
 The regiment initially held defensive positions north of the Garigliano River until it attacked and seized Castellonorato until it was stopped by German resistance south of Monte Campese on 16 May 1944.
 The regiment began a drive on Terracina on 21 May that on the 24th opened the road to the Anzio beach head.
 Over the next month, the regiment fought through Monte Artemisio and Lariano.
 In June the 337th captured Monte Ceraso and advanced to the Viterbo River before being relieved on 10 June 1944.
 The regiment relieved the 2nd New Zealand Division on the Arno River Line on 16 August.
 On 17 August the 337th seized Mount Pratone.
 By 18 September, the division had penetrated the Gothic Line.
 On 1 October, Sergeant Chris Carr of Company L earned the Medal of Honor for actions near Guignola, Italy.
 The 85th Division went on the defensive near Pizzano from 27 October through 22 November 1944.
-On 9 January 1945, the 85th relieved the British 1st Division near Monte Grande and then the 1st Armored Division on 17 April as part of Operation Grapeshot.
+On 9 January 1945, the 85th relieved the British 1st Infantry Division near Monte Grande and then the 1st Armored Division on 17 April as part of Operation Grapeshot.
 On 26 April the division crossed the Adige River in the Verona area and by 1 May was clearing the Piave Valley.
 The German forces in Italy surrendered on 2 May 1945.
 The regiment departed Fagianeria, Italy for Hampton Roads and was inactivated at Camp Patrick Henry, Virginia, on 25 August 1945.